 The firm is committed to fostering a more diverse legal profession and community from which everyone will benefit.
 The unique qualities and backgrounds of each of our attorneys, paralegals and staff enhance the experience externally, as well, by bringing greater value to our clients.
 Diversity leads to creativity and innovation in problem-solving.

-We encourage interaction across departments, practices and our offices throughout Ohio and in Washington, D.C.
+We encourage interaction across departments, practices and our offices.
 We also understand the need to have a confidential environment where attorneys and staff with similar backgrounds can come together to share experiences and forge relationships.
 This is where Calfee’s affinity groups come in:

 - Calfee Inclusion Network, contact Matthew Mendoza to learn more